sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 1. Install the agent
     Once you have extracted the file, open a **Windows PowerShell** window and `cd` to `c:\buildworkshop\agent`.
 Then type `.\ConfigureAgent` to launch the agent configuration wizard.

+    > **Note:** If the first prompt is **An existing configuration file was detected.
+This will update the local agent settings.
+Do you want to also replace the server registration (default is N)?** then you must answer **Y**.
+This is a previous build agent setup and your setup must replace the configuration that exists.

 1. Enter the following information for each question:
     - **Enter the name for this agent**: press enter (accept the default)